siddhartha-gadgil/DeptWeb/_auto-seminars/2007/2007-11-23-dr-n-tejaswi.md

 date: 2007-11-23
 speaker: "Dr. N. Tejaswi, IISc"
 title: "Galois action on L-values"
 time: "4.00 p.m."
-venue: "Lecture Hall - I, Dept. of Mathematics"
+time: "Lecture Hall - I, Dept. of Mathematics"
 ---
 To an elliptic curve E, one can associate various twists L(E,\\chi,s) of L-functions.
 The values of these L-functions at integers